lengjingzju/cbuild-ng/README.md

 <br>

 * Keyword
-    * `finally`     : Indicates that this package compilation is after all other packages, it is generally used to generate rootfs (Classic Build)
     * `unselect`    : Indicates that this package is not compiled by default (`default n`), otherwise it is compiled by default (`default y`)
     * `nokconfig`   : Indicates that this package doesn't contain Kconfig
         * When there are multiple packages in the same directory, and only one package has Kconfig, then this package doesn't need to set `nokconfig`, and other packages should set it